stan-dev/design-docs/designs/0027-adjoint-ode.md

 The main unresolved question at this point is to settle on the set of exposed tuning parameters.
-Currently the proposal is to expose in an experimental version a large super-set of tuning parameters and ask the Stan community to experiment with it in order to weed out some tuning parameters if possible.
+Currently the proposal is to expose in an experimental version a large super-set of tuning parameters and a version which resembles the enhanced interface with tolerances of the existing ODE solvers.
+This allows users to quickly try out the adjoint method by mereley changing a function name.
+The suggestion is to collect feedback from the Stan community duing an experimental phase of this feature.
+Once feedback on the utility of the simplifed interface and the appropiatness of the set defaults are collected a decision should be done about including this signature in a first version included in the next release.
+Another goal of the experimental phase is to explore the possiblity to weed out some tuing parameters if possible.